-Copper IUDs have soared in popularity as a hormone-free birth control choice for females.
+Copper IUDs have soared in popularity as a hormone-free birth control choice for women.
 What your doctor doesn’t know about the harmful side-effects of copper could significantly harm you.
 If you have a copper IUD and are experiencing adverse symptoms, then this post is for you.

 What is a Copper IUD and How Does it Work?